MihaelaVacarus/bojeaux_ms4/README.md

 - Wishlist

 ### **Implemented** ###
-- Responsive frontend design with Bootstrap.
+- Responsive frontend design with Bootstrap including intuitive navigation architecture.
 - Django all-auth (sign up, sign in, log out, password change).
 - User profiles which allow for storing order history, (updating) shipping information and products added to the wishlist.
+- Frontend UI for superuser to perform CRUD operations on the products, aside from the Django admin UI.
 - User feedback (toasts) for interacting on the website (add/delete items from bag, logging in/out, updating the bag, finishing a payment).
 - Automatic emails for user verification, password reset and order confirmation.
 - Product filtering by category and sorting.
 - Bestsellers and similar products galleries.
+- Black Friday countdown.
 - Bag content and total amount.
 - Payments via Stripe.
 - Breadcrumbs to allow for easier site navigation.
-- Blog app with curated content directly related to the products sold on the website.
+- Blog app with curated content.
-- Wishlist that allows users to save favourite products to their profile.
+- Wishlist that allows logged in users to save favourite products to a wishlist.

 ### **To Implement** ###